kubernetes-sigs/cluster-api-provider-aws/docs/accessing-instances.md

 ## Overview

 After running `clusterctl` the new cluster will be deployed.
-This document explains how to access its nodes through SSH.
+This document explains how to access it's nodes through SSH.

 ## Prerequisites

-* `clusterctl` was successfully executed and cluster is up and running in AWS environment
+* `clusterctl` was successfully executed and the cluster is up and running in an AWS environment
 * the `cluster-api-provider-aws.sigs.k8s.io` has been created in AWS and saved as `$HOME/.ssh/cluster-api-provider-aws`

 ## AWS architecture

-After cluster creation none of the cluster instances is exposed to the internet, hence cannot be accessed.
+After cluster creation none of the cluster instances are exposed to the internet, i.e. cannot be accessed.
 To make it accessible, `clusterctl` also creates a bastion node

 ### bastion node

-bastion node is created in public subnet and provides SSH access from the world.
-It runs official Ubuntu 18.04 Linux image.
+bastion node is created in a public subnet and provides SSH access from the world.
+It runs the official Ubuntu 18.04 Linux image.

 ### cluster nodes

-cluster nodes are whether control plane or worker nodes.
-They all run official Ubuntu 18.04 Linux image and are deployed in private subnet.
+cluster nodes are either control plane or worker nodes.
+They all run the official Ubuntu 18.04 Linux image and are deployed in a private subnet.

 ## Accessing cluster nodes